mrjd26/hatchways-backend/README.md

-I used node-fetch instead of express, just run it like a node script, it logs to console
+I used node-fetch instead of express, just run it like a node script, 'node posts.js'  -> it logs to console

 I didn't understand where to find a list of all available tags.
 It doesnt seem to be in the instructions.